ThorChristiansen2/Bachelor_project_Sensor_Based_Navigation_For_Drones/README.md

 # Bachelor_project_Sensor_Based_Navigation_For_Drones

-This bachelor project was prepared at the department of Electrical Engineering (Automation and Control) at the Technical University of Denmark in fulfillment of the requirements for acquiring a Bachelor of Science degree in Electrical Engineering.
+The bachelor project "Sensor Based Navigation for Drones" was prepared at the department of Electrical Engineering (Automation and Control) at the Technical University of Denmark in fulfillment of the requirements for acquiring a Bachelor of Science degree in Electrical Engineering.

 The project is written by August Leander Høeg and Thor Vestergaard Christiansen, students at the Technical University of Denmark.